tanyalama/project_canada_lynx_wgs/EEMS/EEMS_HackMD.md

 ### datapath.diffs
 .diffs is a matrix of average pairwise differences (computed with bed2diffs). bed2diffs reads genotypes in PLINK binary format and computes the matrix of average pairwise differences as an input for EEMS

-The VCF we want to use is: /project/uma_lisa_komoroske/Tanya/Rgenomics/mLynCan4_v1.p_lynxonly/6_SV_rmClusterSNP_BiSNP_SV_HardFilter_SV_all_mLynCan4_v1.p_HighQualSites_processed.vcf.gz which includes all individuals in our three lynx populations (NFLD, NSLR, SSLR).
-We need to make sure the VCF is available in binary (bin/fam) format from PLINK.
+The VCF we want to use is: /project/uma_lisa_komoroske/Tanya/Rgenomics/mLynCan4_v1.p_lynxonly/6_SV_HighQualSites_processed.vcf.gz  which includes all individuals in our three lynx populations (NFLD, NSLR, SSLR).

+Convert the VCF to binary (bin/fam) format using PLINK.
 ```
 plink --vcf 6_SV_rmClusterSNP_BiSNP_SV_HardFilter_SV_all_mLynCan4_v1.p_HighQualSites_processed.vcf.gz --allow-extra-chr '0'
 ```

-Note: I am considering using SNPSift to create a VCF file that is only intergenic (neutral) SNPs for this...

 ### Workaround for plink -allow-extra-chr
-plinkio is having trouble with an "unrecognized chromosome code" because we're using a non-human genome with more chromosomes than expected and chromosome names that differ from the expected names in hg19 (must start with a letter).
-You can expect to have this issue with downstream analyses (e.g. ADMIXTURE) if you're using a VGP genome or a draft genome with scaffolds rather than chromosomes.
+plinkio is having trouble with an "unrecognized chromosome code" because we're using a non-human genome with more chromosomes than expected and chromosome names that differ from the expected names e.g. those in hg19 (that start with a letter, not a number).
+You can expect to have this issue with downstream analyses if you're using a VGP genome or a draft genome with scaffolds rather than chromosomes.

 The solution is this:
 #### 1. use plink 1.90 to convert VCF to ped/map format
 ```
 plink --vcf  6SV_unfiltered_SNPs.vcf.gz --recode --allow-extra-chr
 ```
-#### 2. remove plink and module load plink/1.07
+#### 2. unload plink and module load plink/1.07
 #### 3. use plink 1.07 to convert ped/map format to binary (bed/bim/fam).
 ```
 plink 6SV_unfiltered_SNPs --make-bed
 ```
-#### 4. proceed with bed2diffs using the 6SV_unfiltered_SNPs bed/bim/fam files
+#### 4. proceed with bed2diffs using the 6SV_SNPs bed/bim/fam files

 ### bed2diffs -- this runs pretty quick
 working directory is /project/uma_lisa_komoroske/Tanya/scripts/EEMS
 Usage:
 ```
-bsub -q short -W 0:30 -R rusage[mem=1000] -n 2 -R span\[hosts=1\] "bed2diffs_v1 --bfile 6SV_unfiltered_SNPs --nthreads 2" #8377918
+bsub -q short -W 0:30 -R rusage[mem=1000] -n 2 -R span\[hosts=1\] "bed2diffs_v1 --bfile 6SV_unfiltered_SNPs --nthreads 2"
 ```
 bed2diffs generates two files.
 The matrix of average pairwise differences is written to a text file without row names, column names or comments, with extension .diffs.
 The size of the matrix is NxN where N is the number of samples; there are only 0s on the main diagonal.
 The order of the samples in the diffs matrix is the same as in the fam file, but in any case, the order is explicitly written to a text file with one sample per line, with extension order.

 ### Load the dissimilarity matrix into R
 ```
-diffs<- read.table("/project/uma_lisa_komoroske/Tanya/Rgenomics/mLynCan4_v1.p_lynxonly/6SV_unfiltered_SNPs.diffs")
+diffs<- read.table("/project/uma_lisa_komoroske/Tanya/Rgenomics/mLynCan4_v1.p_lynxonly/6SV_SNPs.diffs")
-diffs
 ```
 Note: you should see a matrix with 0.00 along the diagonal